gurpreetsinghmatharoo/gm-playground/list_of_prompts.md

+⚠️ IMPORTANT: Please keep in mind:

+- Fork the repo for editing and create a pull request
+- **Only one line break between each line**
+- **Must have one space at the end of the line**

+## Edit Below

 "Fix one bug that has shown up in playtests repeatedly" "What's the one thing you can add to make player movement feel more responsive and smoother?"
 "Program a new particle effect, maybe there's an interaction in your game that does not display any particles?"